-The ROG Ally is a groundbreaking Windows gaming handheld featuring a vibrant 1080p 120 Hz display, ergonomic design, and powerful AMD Ryzen Z1 Extreme APU, now available in a more affordable Ryzen Z1 variant.
+The ROG Ally is a Windows gaming handheld featuring a vibrant 1080p 120 Hz display, ergonomic design, and powerful AMD Ryzen Z1 Extreme APU, now available in a more affordable Ryzen Z1 variant.

-• Packed with a vibrant 1080p 120 Hz display, ergonomic design, and the powerful AMD Ryzen Z1 Extreme APU
+- Packed with a vibrant 1080p 120 Hz display, ergonomic design, and the powerful AMD Ryzen Z1 Extreme APU

-• Boasting six cores, twelve threads, and four graphics compute units
+- Boasting six cores, twelve threads, and four graphics compute units

-Earlier this year, ASUS unveiled the ROG Ally, a groundbreaking Windows gaming handheld that revolutionized portable gaming.
+Earlier this year, ASUS launched the ROG Ally, a Windows gaming handheld that revolutionized portable gaming.
 Packed with a vibrant 1080p 120 Hz display, ergonomic design, and the powerful AMD Ryzen Z1 Extreme APU, the ROG Ally quickly established itself as a force to be reckoned with in the handheld gaming market.
 And now, we’re thrilled to announce that the Ryzen Z1 variant of the ROG Ally is finally available for purchase, offering the same incredible features at a more affordable price point.

 The AMD Ryzen Z1, built on the Zen 4 architecture, delivers unparalleled performance and graphics capabilities.
-Equipped with the latest RDNA 3 graphics engine and complete support for AMD’s cutting-edge upscaling technologies like FidelityFX Super Resolution (FSR) and Radeon Super Resolution (RSR), the Ryzen Z1 is a game-changer.
+Equipped with the latest RDNA 3 graphics engine and complete support for AMD’s upscaling technologies like FidelityFX Super Resolution (FSR) and Radeon Super Resolution (RSR), the Ryzen Z1 is a game-changer.
 Boasting six cores, twelve threads, and four graphics Compute Units, this variant offers the same robust power delivery and advanced cooling enhancements as its Extreme counterpart, all at a more accessible price.

 Performance Comparison: Ryzen Z1 vs. Z1 Extreme